-Edward R. Dougherty* Pages 1 - 8 ( 8 )
+Edward R. Dougherty* Pages 16 - 23 ( 8 )

-The most basic aspect of modern engineering is the design of operators to act on physical systems in an optimal manner relative to the desired objective – for instance, designing a control policy to autonomously direct a system or designing a classifier to make decisions regarding the system.
+Introduction: The most basic aspect of modern engineering is the design of operators to act on physical systems in an optimal manner relative to a desired objective – for instance, designing a control policy to autonomously direct a system or designing a classifier to make decisions regarding the system.
 These kinds of problems appear in biomedical science, where physical models are created with the intention of using them to design tools for diagnosis, prognosis, and therapy.

 Methods: In the classical paradigm, our knowledge regarding the model is certain; however, in practice, especially with complex systems, our knowledge is uncertain and operators must be designed while taking this uncertainty into account.
 The related concepts of intrinsically Bayesian robust operators and optimal Bayesian operators treat operator design under uncertainty.
 An objective-based experimental design procedure is naturally related to operator design: We would like to perform an experiment that maximally reduces our uncertainty as it pertains to our objective.

 Results & Discussion: This paper provides a nonmathematical review of optimal Bayesian operators directed at biomedical scientists.
 It considers two applications important to genomics, structural intervention in gene regulatory networks and classification.

 Conclusion: The salient point regarding intrinsically Bayesian operators is that uncertainty is quantified relative to the scientific model, and the prior distribution is on the parameters of this model.
 Optimization has direct physical (biological) meaning.
 This is opposed to the common method of placing prior distributions on the parameters of the operator, in which case there is a scientific gap between operator design and the phenomena.

 Nonmathematical review, Uncertain scientific models, Applications, Genomics, Optimization, Regulatory regimes.